devitsan/devitsan/README.md

-- 👋 Hi, I’m @devitsan
+- 👋 Hi, I’m @sanderhoevers
 - 👀 I’m interested in Java, Gradle, things that make my life as a developer easier
 - 🌱 I’m currently learning Argo Workflows and Events, AWS
 - 💞️ I’m not looking to collaborate on anything special right now